Utricularia multifida

-Utricularia multifida, commonly called pink petticoat or fairy aprons, is a terrestrial carnivorous plant that belongs to the bladderwort genus, Utricularia, of family Lentibulariaceae.
+Utricularia multifida, commonly called pink petticoat or fairy aprons, is a terrestrial carnivorous plant that belongs to the bladderwort genus Utricularia in family Lentibulariaceae.
 It is endemic to the south west corner of Western Australia.
 It was once placed in a separate genus as Polypompholyx multifida.
+An unusual character of U. multifida is that a tiny plant only 12 mm wide producs a peduncle 10–12 cm tall bearing 2 or 3 flowers each twice the size of the plant which produced them.
+There are insect traps on underground rhizomes which catch collembola and mites and other soil fauna.